Eastern Connecticut State University Knowledgebase

 All information shared in the CAPS is confidential and counseling records are kept separate from academic records.
 No information about contacts with the Center may be released without a student's written permission, except in cases in which a student is deemed to present a danger to self or others.

-CAPS staff includes a Licensed Psychologist and Licensed Professional Counselor, Licensed Clinical Social Workers (LCSW), two Post-Graduate Fellows in Counseling, and advanced graduate students in Counseling Psychology, Clinical Psychology, Clinical Mental Health Counseling and/or Social Work graduate programs.
+CAPS staff includes Licensed Psychologists and a Licensed Professional Counselor, Licensed Clinical Social Workers (LCSW), two Post-Graduate Fellows in Counseling, and advanced graduate students in Counseling Psychology, Clinical Psychology, Clinical Mental Health Counseling and/or Social Work graduate programs.
 CAPS Staff can help facilitate referrals to other professionals or community mental health agencies when necessary.

-Students seeking services are encouraged to visit our main office at 182 High Street, check our website, or call for more information.
+Students seeking services are encouraged to visit our main office on the 4th floor of Webb Hall, check our website, or call for more information.
 Appointments can be made by calling 860-465-0181 (ext.
 50181 if calling on-campus), Monday to Friday, 8:30 a.m. to 4:30 p.m.
-Students in crisis can utilize Urgent hours, Monday to Friday, 1pm to 3pm.
+Students in crisis can utilize Urgent hours, Monday to Friday, 1pm to 3pm on a first come, first serve basis.

 This article was: